cable000/fpga_tutorials/amd/embedded_design_tutorial/zynq_ultrascale+/dma_example.md

 Create/change directories into the desired path for the PetaLinux project, then run the following command to create the PetaLinux project:

-`$ petalinux-create --type project --template zynq --name artyz7_os`
+`$ petalinux-create -t project -s <xilinx-zcu111-v2021.2-final.bsp>`

+This should create a **xilinx-zcu111-2021.2** folder in the folder that was used to create the project.
+Change into this directory to start configuring it.